 “The things you’re looking for, Montag, are in the world, but the only way the average chap will ever see ninety-nine percent of them is in a book.”

 — Ray Bradbury, Fahrenheit 451

 Most people think that consuming information is the same as learning information.
-This idea is flawed.
+No idea could be further from the turth.